mfakhriazhar/data-visualization-dashboard/README.md

 - All visuals were created for learning purposes.
 - The dataset used is publicly available and has been preprocessed for visualization.

+If you have any suggestions or feedback, please don't hesitate to contact me in direct message on LinkedIn and Email: mfkriazh57@gmail.com and http://www.linkedin.com/in/muhammad-fakhri-azhar

+##DataVisualization #TableauDashboard #AirbnbAnalysis #SeattleData #DataAnalytics #TableauPublic #DataViz #BusinessIntelligence #DashboardDesign #DataStorytelling #OpenData #DataProject #AnalisisData #DataAnalystPortfolio